linus-norden/ATS-ESP32-WiFiMesh/README.md

 | Supported Targets | ESP32 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- |

-# ATS mesh component
+# ATS - Mesh-Board

-This component is a modification of the official Espressif mesh example.
+This adaptation of the Mesh IP Internal Networking example is one component of a Hub consisting of two ESP32-Boards.
+It was developed as part of a bachelor's thesis about Asset Tracking in Hospitals written in German.
+The modified programme section is therefore commented in German.

-It reduces the functionality to the application needs and adds processing of the serial data from the connected scan board.
+This component reduces the functionality to the application needs and adds processing of the serial data from the connected Scan-Board.

 Port configuration of serial interface with the scan board can be found in the main.c